hiroaki404/gentrans/README.md

 ./build/install/gentrans/bin/gentrans "hello"
 ```

-Note: If you are debugging, you will need ollama for testing and langfuse for tracing.
+Note: If you are debugging, you will need ollama for testing.
-I think it's currently difficult to contribute, so I will prepare it eventually, but please let me know by creating an
-issue.
+If you want to use tracing for debug, you need to set up langfuse, and use `--trace` debug only option.

 ---